 They carry viruses, bacteria and parasites, which they transmit through bites, infecting some 700 million people and killing more than 1 million each year.
 With international travel, migration and climate change, these infections are no longer confined to tropical and subtropical developing countries.
 Pathogens such as West Nile virus and Zika virus have caused significant outbreaks in the United States and its territories that are likely to continue, with new invasive pathogens being discovered all the time.

 Bill Gates is a financial sponsor of IFLScience.
 It’s Mosquito Week again on the Gates Notes.
 This year I’m exploring some of the science behind malaria and other mosquito-borne diseases.
 You can read below about how gene editing could play a key role in eradicating malaria.
 I’ve also written about amazing advances in tracking the disease and how the parasite is a deadly shapeshifter.
-Humans have spent thousands of years inventing new ways to kill mosquitoes.
-But evolution is smart.
-This is especially problematic for the fight against mosquito-borne diseases like malaria.
-Our foundation is backing a lot of different advances.
-What is cool about these genetic techniques is how precise they can be.
 AFRICAN CENTRE FOR BIODIVERSITY 02/05/19 STOP RISKY GM MOSQUITO RELEASES – WE HAVE THE RIGHT TO SAY NO. We, the undersigned civil society organisations in Africa, hereby call upon the Bill and Melinda Gates Foundation and the Target Malaria project to stop the intended release of 10 000 genetically modified (GM) “male sterile” mosquitoes in Burkina Faso, as the release poses unacceptable risks to human beings and the environment.

 Rev. Inst.
 Med. trop.
 S. Paulo vol.54 no.5 São Paulo Sept./Oct.
 2012 Genetic Control of Mosquitoes: population suppression strategies – guatemalt